jimarlow/CVTConceptMapCSVTools/README.md

 A simple Tkinter-based desktop application for editing CSV files and visualizing them as concept maps.
 This tool allows you to open, edit, and save CSV files in a text editor interface, then generate concept map visualizations in PNG, SVG, or PDF formats using the [ConceptMap](csv_concept_map.py) class.

+Propositions are used extensively in my book "Generative Analysis".
+This simple editor was created to help my readers visualize propositions as Concept Maps.
+Propositions are perfect inputs to Generative AI for the generation of code any many other artefacts.

 ---

 ## Features